PROJECTS

 · Resources and reading materials for self-directed learning

-The programme lead facilitators are myself and Helen Featherstone, PhD who has extensive experience leading public engagement and developing others’ skills and confidence in outreach and public engagement.
+The programme lead facilitators are David Owen and Helen Featherstone, PhD who has extensive experience leading public engagement and developing others’ skills and confidence in outreach and public engagement.

 The Leadership Programme